• myAccount

 Price per towel in inventory

 Inventory refers to the total amount of towels needed to service a facility.
-These towels can be in three different stages at any given time- in use, in storage, or being laundered.
+These towels exist in three different stages at any given time: in use, in storage, or being laundered.
 For example, you may have 3 towels in storage, 3 towels being used, and 3 towels turned in for cleaning.
 The total inventory in this example is 9.

-Towel inventory is like renting uniforms for work.
+Towel inventory works similarly to renting uniforms for work.
 You don’t just rent one uniform – you rent at least 3.
 One being worn, one in your locker for the next day, and one in the soil bin ready to be washed.

 Auto replacement charge

-Shop towels have a tendency to get thrown into the trash or carried home in a worker’s back pocket.
-This is usually not done maliciously but does result in a dwindling inventory.
+Shop towels often end up in the trash or get carried home in a worker’s back pocket.
+Workers usually do this unintentionally, but it still results in a dwindling inventory.

 Customers generally will lose 1%-6% of towel inventory in a year.
 Service providers typically account for this loss with an “auto replacement fee” of 3%-6% of the towel inventory per service pick-up.
 This fee is commonly noted by an “R”, “REPL” or “ARC” on the invoice.